Oil and Gas Operations Act

-It was introduced as Bill- 15 within Bill C-15 of the Northwest Territories Devolution Act on December 3, 2013 in the House of Commons by the Honorable Bernard Valcourt, the Minister of Aboriginal Affairs and Northern Development.
+It was introduced as Bill-15 within Bill C-15 of the Northwest Territories Devolution Act on December 3, 2013 in the House of Commons by then-Minister of Aboriginal Affairs and Northern Development Bernard Valcourt.
 The Act became an official law after receiving the Royal Assent on March 25, 2014 and is in effect as of April 1, 2014.